 Introduce yourself!
 I’m 34 years of age.
 I was born and raised in Rwanda.
 I’m married with a son.
-I have a degree in public administration and I currently I work with an NGO called Spark.
-We helps communities with sustainable development.
+I have a degree in public administration and I currently I work with an NGO called Spark Microgrants.
+We help communities with sustainable development.

 What makes you proud to be from your community?
 It made me who I am today!
 Even though my family didn’t struggle to access our basic needs, some of my neighbours did.
 And that’s where I got my passion to work with vulnerable families.